mukherjeerajdeep/3_PS_Unit-Testing_With_Python/04/PyTest/pytest_simple_without_structure/Readme.md

 In this case we returned the PhoneBook object as our tests depends on that.
 We can replace that with Mock as well, and that's the beauty of using this DI.

-In this case `phonebook is a test fixture` that provides the opportunity to run each test cases individually.
+In this case `phonebook` will be injected as a formal argument to other test case written that provides the opportunity to run each test cases individually.
+In unitttest everything is passed as self and the resource setup in the beginning.

 ```python
 @pytest.fixture